antpearson/Mixd-CSS-Framework/README.md

 ## Modernizr

-## Breakpoints (**states**)
+## Breakpoints

+- Each breakpoint has its own separation within `/states`
-- **Create breakpoints when content requires**, not for specific devices/screen-sizes.
+- **Create breakpoints when content requires**, not for specific devices or screen-sizes
 - Four breakpoints are set up by default &mdash; primarily work small-screen upwards using `min-width`
 - Each breakpoint should have its own separate stylesheet with **one `@media` query per breakpoint**, rather than multiple `@media` queries per element
 - Use a prefix for breakpoint-specific classes (e.g. `.bp1-cols-full`) to serve styles *only* at a given breakpoint upwards

 ## Internet Explorer

-- IE8 and below is served a fixed-width, 960px wide container compiling styles from each breakpoint (up to desktop)
+- IE8 and below is served a fixed-width, 960px wide container compiling styles from each breakpoint (up to desktop) in `ie.scss`
-- If you add a new breakpoint you wish to include in IE, add to `ie.scss` appropriately
+- When you add a new breakpoint you wish to include in IE &mdash; include it in `ie.scss`
 - Older IE (below IE7) recieves a fixed-width *mobile* version via styles in `oldie.scss`
 - Serve additional IE7 &amp; 8 styles **only** in `ie.scss` using relevant classes on the `<html>` element
 - **Never polyfill IE with media query support**